AzugBe/azugbe.github.io/index.md

 <!--There are no upcoming events.-->

-**2023-03-29 - "Azure Pipelines versus Jenkins" and "Azure Load Testing"**<br>

-**Note: Address has changed!**

-In our second session of the year, we'll have a look at Azure pipelines versus Jenkins.
-And as an a second topic we will discuss Azure Load Testing in "There are too many of them!
-What are we going to do?", so 2 for the price of 1!
-See you in Antwerp?
-[Register here!](https://www.azug.be/events/2023/03/29/azure-pipelines-versus-jenkins){: .btn .btn--success}

 **2023-04-20 - Building Azure PaaS Solutions and Platforms**<br>
 In our third session of the year, we'll have two session that focus on building solutions with Azure PaaS.
 See you there?
 [Register here!](https://www.azug.be/events/2023/04/20/building-azure-paas-solutions-and-platforms){: .btn .btn--success}